chialab/dna/docs/properties.md

 </aside>

-### setter

-Define a custom setter function for the property.
-It is invoked *before* property validation and observers and it receives the assigned value as first argument.
+Setter is invoked *before* property validation and observers and it receives the assigned value as first argument.
 Any returned value will be use to update the real property value.

-## Property observers
+## Observers

 Components have two methods to dynamically add and remove property observers: `observe` and `unobserve`.
 This methods can be used in the class context (`this.observe(...)`) or externally (`element.observe()`):